Swap76/Learn-Deno/docs/videos/index.md

 ## Introduction

-Videos in this section gives a brief idea about the Deno, why deno is developed, is Deno going to replace NodeJS or not ,etc.
+Brief idea about the Deno, why deno is developed, is Deno going to replace NodeJS or not ,etc.

 - [Deno in 100 Seconds](https://youtu.be/F0G9lZ7gecE)
 - [What is Deno & Will it replace Node.js?](https://youtu.be/3Vl8a3zYjiw)